手机APP下载

 [09:39.97]about 65 years ago.
 Envelop Building is not as easy as

 [09:44.34]it sounds though.
-It’s not just that you build your house
+Its not just that you build your house

 [09:47.08]and leave the land alone.
 By building,